FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-5-the-tale-continues.md

 This chapter documents our work on **Artifact V – Integration & Extension: Knowledge Challenge**.

-In this final phase, we moved from working on one isolated capability to thinking about **The Fellowship Companion** as a more connected system.
-Earlier artifacts focused mainly on the **Camp Suitability Check**, which helped the Fellowship evaluate whether a place was suitable for rest.
-In Artifact V, we added a new capability slice: **The Fellowship Knowledge Challenge**.
+In this final phase, we moved from working on one isolated capability to thinking about The Fellowship Companion as a more connected system.
+Earlier artifacts focused mainly on the Camp Suitability Check, which helped the Fellowship evaluate whether a place was suitable for rest.
+In Artifact V, we added a new capability slice: The Fellowship Knowledge Challenge.

 The selected system capability is **Make uncertain knowledge transparent**.
 The Knowledge Challenge checks whether the Fellowship is prepared for a new journey section before moving forward.
 It asks a short question about the upcoming area and makes visible whether the group is prepared, uncertain, or unprepared.

-The main extension in this artifact is the **Web Storage API**, used through `localStorage`.
+The main extension in this artifact is the Web Storage API, used through `localStorage`.
 This allows the system to store the final Knowledge State locally in the browser.
 A successful challenge is stored as **Prepared · confidence stable**.
 A failed challenge is stored as **Unprepared · confidence lowered**.

 This means that the result of the challenge is no longer only temporary screen feedback.
 It becomes a small stored system state that could later influence related decision-support screens.